pulsar-edit/pulsar/packages/lumine-updater/README.md

 ## Known Issues

-It's important to remember that this update system is in no way integrated with the rest of Pulsar.
-The toggles within Pulsar to update automatically are ignored.
+It's important to remember that this update system is in no way integrated with the rest of Lumine.
+The toggles within Lumine to update automatically are ignored.
 The About view will still be unable to alert of new versions, nor track progress on installation.
 Those systems should eventually be removed, or mothballed, in favour of this.